WastedAccounts/goodadvice/README.md

 Future plans/ideas:
+Rename comments table to something more accurate
+    Added workout time value to table will need to update all the code for this Left side menu in framework
+    Global setting based on user role
+Loved/hated user ratings for workouts on daily workout page for logged in users
+    Will need two new tables for this
+        One for Loved
+        One for Hated
+Test/benchmark admin ratings for workouts on Edit workout Page
+    Can add column to current table for this
+Weekly leaderboard display on daily workout page
+    Show name and link to users times for logged in users.
+    Only show position and time when not logged in
+All time score board link on left menu
+    Benchmark workouts
+    For each lift and named workout
 Addworkout page could autoset the date based on next available date from workout table Email verification for new users.
 User Profiles: